-Soft and sweet baked pumpkin donuts with only 3 ingredients!
-Top them with cinnamon-sugar or a simple maple glaze for the ultimate fall treat!
+Soft and sweet 3 Ingredient Baked Pumpkin Donuts – top them with cinnamon-sugar or a simple maple glaze for the ultimate fall treat!

 I could eat donuts for breakfast, lunch, and dinner.
 And midnight snack, which actually happens to be a common thing these days.
 I love donuts.
 LOVE THEM.
 The only person I know who loves donuts more than I do is my sister Tammy who is an absolute donut connoisseur.
 She seriously knows her donuts.
 Which is why I’m taking this opportunity to let you know that she gave these homemade baked pumpkin donuts two thumbs up.